pupismyname/pupismyname/content/articles/speedtest-synology/index.md

 Be aware that a Speedtest can use a few hundred megabytes of bandwidth.
 If you have a metered connection you might want to reconsider how often you run this task.

-## Commit changes to the Docker image

-## Delete speedtest-cli container

-## Delete alpine image

-## Recreate speedtest-cli container

 ## Conclusion

 Now that this is set up, what should you do with all these JSON files?
 I don't know!
+Maybe make a chart or something.
 I guess that will be the topic of a new article.